MaarifaMaarifa/series-troxide/README.md

 - **Series Statistics**.
 See how many series, seasons and episodes you have watched and how much time you've spent watching them with their sorted list.
 - **Light and Dark themes**.
 Use **Series Troxide** at any time of the day.
 - **Database export and import**.
 Carry your series tracking data anywhere.
 - **Caching**.
 Due to the rate limit of the API, caching makes **Series Troxide** fast when opening previously opened items and be able to perform crazy things like getting the statistics of all watched series.
-You may notice some stuffs won't get updated though because expiration system for caching has not been implemented yet, but you can just clear the cache manually for now.
+Cache cleaning can be managed both automatically and manually to make sure the program does not have outdated series data.
 - **Notifications for upcoming episodes**. _in progress_.

 ## Installation